galacean/galacean.github.io/docs/animator.md

 ### Control playback speed

 You can control the playback speed of the animation through the [speed](${api}core/Animator#speed) property.
 The default value of `speed` is `1.0`, the larger the value, the faster the playback, the smaller the slower the playback.
+When the value is negative, it will play backward.

 ```typescript
 animator.speed = 2.0；